Pendergast v Attorney-General

 Pendergast v Attorney-General (1998) 3 NZ ConvC 192,729 is a cited case in New Zealand regarding the availability of rectification if a unilateral mistake exists.

 Background

-Pendergast had a perpetual renewable lease with a Domain Board.
-During a rent renewal, a new lease agreement was prepared.
-Unbeknown to Pendergast, the Domain Board hid a clause giving it a right to cancel the lease.
+Pendergast had a 33 year perpetual renewable lease with a Domain Board, part of the Waipa District Council.
+During the lease renewal, a new lease agreement was prepared.
+Unbeknown to Pendergast, the Domain Board hid a clause in the new lease removing any right to renew the lease.

-Pendergast signed the new lease since he thought that just the rental had been changed.
+Without first seeking legal advice, Pendergast signed the new lease since he thought that just the rental had been changed.

 Decision

-Pendergast's claim for rectification succeeded.
+Pendergast's claim for rectification succeeded, with the right of renewal clause being ordered to be included in the new lease.
 Penlington J said, "This aspect of the law relating to rectification is based on the equitable principle of fair dealing between the parties".